How does a life insurance brokers get paid? Insurance brokers explained

 Are all insurance brokers the same?

 While some insurance brokers are going to seem more beneficial than others, many Canadians are choosing to work with digital insurance brokers these days.
-This is especially true given restrictions on in-person meetings and places of business due to COVD-19.
+This is especially true given restrictions on in-person meetings and places of business due to COVD-19 to mitigate transmission risk.

-For example, digital brokers like PolicyAdvisor give you a chance to get life insurance quotes from multiple companies without leaving the comfort of your home (not to mention critical illness insurance, disability insurance, mortgage protection, and more).
-Digital brokers can generate and provide insurance quotes much faster and the ability to apply online is something that most people would favour over the traditional insurance buying experience of years past.
+For example, a digital life insurance broker like PolicyAdvisor gives you a chance to get life insurance quotes from multiple companies without leaving the comfort of your home (not to mention critical illness insurance, disability insurance, mortgage protection, and more).
+Digital brokers can generate and provide insurance rates much faster and the ability to apply online is something most people would favour over the traditional insurance buying experience of years past.

 Other reasons to consider a digital broker: